programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 According to Dombrowski, Gniady, and Kloster, because Jupyter notebooks give "equal weight" to prose and code, they "are increasingly replacing Microsoft Word as the default authoring environment for research."
 In their *Programming Historican* article [Introduction to Jupyter Notebooks](https://programminghistorian.org/en/lessons/jupyter-notebooks), they explain how to install and use Jupyter notebooks on a computer.

 Google's [Colab](https://colab.research.google.com/) system implements Juypter notebooks in the cloud.
 When teaching, I prefer this to using Jupyter notebooks on students' computers.
 Students can access Colab notebooks with any computer or tablet that runs a modern web-browser.
-This means that instructors don't need to write different instructions for Macs, PCs, Linux, Chromebooks, etc. The system is fast and powerful: the virtual machines generally have around 12GB RAM and 23GB disk space; designed for machine learning, it also allows users to add a graphics card / hardware accelerator .
+This means that instructors don't need to write different instructions for Macs, PCs, Linux, Chromebooks, etc. The system is fast and powerful: the virtual machines generally have around 12GB RAM and 23GB disk space; designed for machine learning, Colab allows users to add a graphics card / hardware accelerator .
 Since computation is done in the cloud, users don't need to have a powerful machine to use the system.
 They do need to have a Google account, however.

 Colab includes a very large collection of Python libraries, as it is intended for data science and machine learning.
 In this lesson, most of the libraries are part of the standard Colab system.
 For all these reasons, I recommend using the Colab environment.